On this page

 Once you have sent an amendment demand and waited 5 business days you can start the administrative process, provided there are no court proceedings that relate to the amendment demanded.

-To do this, you need to complete a form called an amendment statement.10 It is important you complete this form correctly or it will be returned to you as invalid.
+To do this, section 180(3) requires you to complete a form called an amendment statement.
+It is important you complete this form correctly or it will be returned to you as invalid.

 Common issues with amendment statements include: